 Studies have demonstrated that injury victims who hire lawyers end up recovering far more financial compensation for their injuries than injury victims who do not hire lawyers, even after legal fees are accounted for.

 Insurance companies typically keep files on lawyers.
 They refer to these files when claimants hire lawyers to represent them.
 When insurance companies see we’re representing claimants, they look at their files on us and see that the claimants mean business.
 They see that when Nadrich & Cohen goes to court, Nadrich & Cohen wins.
 They see that it’s a waste of time and money to take Nadrich & Cohen on in court.
 They see that it’s smarter and cheaper to offer the claimant the full value of their damages out of court rather than go to court, lose, end up paying the full value of the claimant’s damages anyways and end up paying lawyers to futilely represent them in court.
 Virtually every single one of our cases is settled out of court for this reason.

 The best way you can make sure you recover all of the financial compensation you’re entitled to for the injuries of you or your loved one is to hire experienced lawyers like Nadrich & Cohen to represent you after an accident.

 It’s Unwise For You To Talk To Insurance Adjusters

 Talking with insurance adjusters, especially the ones representing other drivers, is one of the worst things you can do after being injured in an accident.
-The reason why is because insurance companies train their adjusters to trick injury victims into saying the wrong things while they are being recorded.
-Once injury victims are successfully tricked into saying these things, the values of their claims plummet.
-This lets the insurance companies preserve their own profit margins at the expense of injury victims.
+The reason why is that insurance companies train their adjusters to trick injury victims into saying the wrong things while they are being recorded.
+Once injury victims are successfully tricked into saying these things, the value of their claims plummet.
+This lets the insurance companies preserve their profit margins at the expense of injury victims.

 You should not assume that just because you now know this information, you can avoid falling for their tricks.
 They can twist the tiniest little thing you say into knots to use it against you.